agiliq/essential-python-tools/source/linters.rst

 ..
 Formatter:

-..    `Black` and `yapf` are the most popular ones, while black is still in beta .
+..    `Black` and `yapf` are the most popular ones, while black is still in beta.